rfargose/Machine-learning/README.md

 # Machine-learning
-ML using Python
+ML using Python.
 Scikit-learn is used to implement most of the models